tholman/generative-artistry/content/episodes/intoduction.md

     time: 0,
     who: 'speaker',
     text:
 	      "Welcome to the podcast!
-This text will update with info, icites, media and links along with the transcription!"
+This text will update with info, incites, media and links along with the transcription!"
 	  },
 	  {
 	  	time: 17,